Entropy stable reduced order modeling of nonlinear conservation laws: Numerical experiments

 Table~\ref{tab:hrpts} shows the number of hyper-reduced points computed for different numbers of modes.
 We report on three different sets of points: empirical cubature points (used to approximate the mass matrix $\Delta x \bm{V}^T\bm{V}$), stabilizing points (added to control the condition number of the test mass matrix; see Section~\ref{sec:condtest}), and viscous points (used to approximate viscous terms; see Section~\ref{sec:diss}).
 All point sets are computed using Algorithm~\ref{alg:hr} with dimensionality reduction as described in Section~\ref{sec:hyperreducalgo}.
 In all cases, we observe that the number of empirical cubature and viscous points grows roughly as $2N$ (similar observations were made in \cite{hernandez2017dimensional}), while the number of stabilizing points hovers around $30$ for $N > 25$.

 Next, we verify that (in the absence of viscosity), the ROM is semi-discretely entropy conservative.
 The proof of this property uses that the entropy contribution of the convective term $\bm{v}_N^T \bm{V}_h^T\LRp{\bm{Q}_h \circ \bm{F}}\bm{1} = 0$.
 Figure~\ref{fig:novisc} verifies this, plotting the absolute value of the entropy convective term over time.
 At all time-steps, $\LRb{\bm{v}_N^T \bm{V}_h^T\LRp{\bm{Q}_h \circ \bm{F}}\bm{1}}$ is near $O\LRp{10^{-14}}$ (close to machine precision), confirming that the formulation (\ref{eq:esbchr}) is discretely entropy conservative in the absence of viscosity and boundary flux penalization terms.
-We also run the ROM with the viscosity parameter $\epsilon = 0$.
 For 125 modes, the solution is significantly more oscillatory than the case of $\epsilon = 2\times 10^{-4}$; however, the reduced solution does not blow up.

 Next, we examine the difference in the hyper-reduced treatments of entropy dissipation (\ref{eq:visc1}), (\ref{eq:visc2}), and (\ref{eq:visc3}) described in Section~\ref{sec:diss} (recall that (\ref{eq:visc3}) is not provably entropy dissipative).
 If the discrete entropy dissipation $\bm{v}_N^T\bm{d}(\bm{u}_N)$ is positive, then the simulation is entropy stable.
 Figure~\ref{fig:entropydiss} shows the computed entropy dissipation over the time interval $[0,.75]$.
 All hyper-reduced treatments produce similar results, with the entropy dissipation produced by the naive approximation (\ref{eq:visc3}) differing most significantly.
 The naive approximation differs from the provably entropy stable approximations (\ref{eq:visc1}) and (\ref{eq:visc2}) by about $O\LRp{10^{-1}}$ to $O\LRp{10^{-2}}$, while (\ref{eq:visc1}) differs from (\ref{eq:visc2}) by $O\LRp{10^{-6}}$.